2005 Amman bombings: Casualties

 According to one Jordanian official, Maj.
 Bashir al-Da'aja, early in the investigation, local authorities confirmed a series of coordinated suicide attacks as the cause of the blasts.
 Jordanian Deputy Prime Minister Marwan al-Muasher initially announced that at least 67 people had died and 300 people had been injured.
 However, the Jordanian government subsequently revised the number of casualties down to at least 59 dead and 115 injured.

 Among the dead were thirty-six Jordanians, mostly from a Muslim wedding, including the fathers of both the bride and groom.
 Both the families of the bride and groom were originally from Silat ad-Dhahr, where 18 of the 57 victims killed were also originally from.
-The rest were six Iraqis, five Palestinians, four Americans, two Arab-Israelis, two Bahrainis, three Chinese delegates of the People's Liberation Army (PLA), one Saudi, and one Indonesian citizen.
-Famous filmmaker Moustapha Akkad died with his daughter.
+The rest were six Iraqis, five Palestinians, four Americans, two Palestinian citizens of Israel, two Bahrainis, three Chinese delegates of the People's Liberation Army (PLA), one Saudi, and one Indonesian citizen.
+Filmmaker Moustapha Akkad died with his daughter.

 The Palestinian fatalities included Major-General Bashir Nafeh, the head of military intelligence in the West Bank, Colonel Abed Allun, a high-ranking Preventive Security forces official, Jihad Fatouh, the commercial attache at the Palestinian Embassy in Cairo, and Mosab Khorma, a senior Palestinian-American banker and former Paltel CEO.
-Both of the Israeli fatalities were Arabs.
-One was Husam Fathi Mahajna, a businessman from Umm al-Fahm, the other was an unidentified resident of East Jerusalem.
+Both of the Israeli fatalities were Palestinian Arab citizens of Israel.
+One was Husam Fathi Mahajna, a businessman from Umm al-Fahm, and the other was an unidentified resident of East Jerusalem.